Margaret Garner (opera): Synopsis

 The plot follows the slave Margaret Garner as a new master comes to Maplewood, the Kentucky plantation where she is held.
 Margaret catches her new owner's eye and is brought in to work in the "big house", while her husband Robert is rented out to another farm.
 While the widowed plantation owner, Edward Gaines, sees Margaret as a sexual object, his daughter Caroline comes to see Margaret as a sort of foster mother.
 At Caroline's engagement party, a rift develops between Gaines and his daughter over her respect for Margaret.

 Robert returns to escape with Margaret and his children; his mother Cilla refuses to go, claiming to be too old to learn the new habits of freedom.
 While they prepare to escape, the overseer Casey finds them and, after a struggle, Robert kills him.
 The couple and their two children flee, but are later found by Gaines and a posse.
 After a gun fight, Robert is captured and lynched.
 Margaret kills her two children to prevent them being returned to slavery, but she is taken alive.

 Gaines forces a criminal trial where Margaret is charged with "destruction of property" for the killing of his slaves, her children.
 Caroline appeals to Gaines to advance the abolitionist agenda by having Margaret tried for murder instead, acknowledging the slaves' humanity.
 He refuses.
 After the guilty verdict and sentence of execution, Gaines fears losing Caroline.
 Believing he acted as a "proper" gentleman, he obtains a commutation for Margaret if she admits her guilt.
 Ignoring him, Margaret steps voluntarily off the gallows.

 Historical accuracy

-The opera does not intend to be accurate to history.
-Some of the differences between the story of the opera and historical events follow:
+The opera is not historically accurate to the life and actions of Margaret Garner.
+There are several clear extensions of historical truth: